Explore. Embrace. Engage.

 You can sign up for our e-newsletter, Channels, to receive information about worship services, events, fundraisers, children and youth programming, social justice initiatives, and more.

 Worship Services are held on Sundays during the school year, September through June.
-We also are holding Vespers services on Wednesdays and a time for fellowship on Fridays.
-Currently, all of our services are happening live on Zoom.
-For more details, visit our Worship at Home page and our Virtual Programs page.
+We also are holding Vespers services on Wednesdays.
+Currently, all of our services are happening live, in person, in our sanctuary, being broadcast on Zoom, and recorded and posted on YouTube.
+You can see previously recorded services or check out what’s coming up this Sunday.

 Our building is fully accessible with ramps, an elevator, and accessible parking spaces.
 We have assisted listening devices available during the service.
 We provide announcements in writing, spoken aloud, and projected during the beginning of worship.
 It is our goal to create a space that meets all of our diverse needs.